istio/istio.io/content/docs/setup/kubernetes/quick-start.md

 ## Download and prepare for the installation

-Starting with the 0.2 release, Istio is installed in its own `istio-system` namespace, and can manage services from all other namespaces.
+Istio is installed in its own `istio-system` namespace and can manage services from all other namespaces.

 1. Go to the [Istio release](https://github.com/istio/istio/releases) page to download the installation file corresponding to your OS.
 If you are using a MacOS or Linux system, you can also